Alexander Nylander: International play

-Despite being born in Canada, like his brother, Nylander represents Sweden in international play.
+Despite being born in Canada, like his brother, Nylander represents Sweden internationally.

-At the 2016 IIHF World Junior Championships held in Helsinki, Nylander led the Swedish team in points with four goals and five assists.
-Team Sweden finished fourth at the tournament.

-Nylander was also chosen to represent Sweden at the 2018 IIHF World Junior Championships.
-Nylander led Team Sweden to the silver medal in the 2018 World Junior Championships where he had 1 goal and 6 assists in 7 games.
-He was also awarded Player of the game.
+At the 2016 World Junior Championships, Nylander led the Sweden junior team in points with four goals and five assists.
+Sweden finished fourth in the tournament.
+Nylander was also chosen to represent Sweden at the 2018 World Junior Championships.
+In the tournament Nylander recorded one goal and six assists in seven games, while Sweden won silver medals.

 Personal life

-Alexander was born in Calgary while his father, Michael, played for the Calgary Flames.
+Nylander was born in Calgary while his father, Michael, played for the Calgary Flames.

 He spent the majority of his youth in the United States where his father played for a multitude of NHL teams, and spending the summers in Sweden.

-His older brother, William plays for the Toronto Maple Leafs.
+His older brother, William also plays for the Toronto Maple Leafs.
 He was also drafted 8th overall, 2 years earlier.